 - Hard wired switches that are wired as per normal switches but also have a wireless transmitter/receiver.

 - Wireless switches that don’t require mains wiring but send signals using some form of wireless.
-They are usually battery operated and are usually attached to a wall using sticky pads as they are lightweight.
+They are usually battery operated, and some can be attached to a wall using sticky pads as they are lightweight.

 Wireless Technologies Involved